Joseph L. Mankiewicz: 1943–1952: 20th Century Fox

-Adapted from R. A. Dick's 1945 novel, The Ghost and Mrs. Muir stars Rex Harrison as the ghost of a sea captain unsuccessfully seeking to frighten Lucy Muir (Gene Tierney), a young widow who has rented her house, at the turn of the century.
-During filming, Tierney's first two days were reshot at Dunne and Zanuck's request, as Dunne had envisioned her as a "straightforward, practical woman" compared to Tierney's initial quirkier characterization.
+Adapted from R. A. Dick's 1945 novel, The Ghost and Mrs. Muir stars Rex Harrison as the ghost of a sea captain unsuccessfully seeking to frighten Lucy Muir (Gene Tierney), a young widow who has rented her house at the turn of the century.
+During filming, Tierney's first two days were reshot at Dunne and Zanuck's request, as Dunne had envisioned her as a "straightforward, practical woman" compared to Tierney's quirkier characterization.
 More reshoots were done when Richard Ney was replaced with George Sanders.
 Upon its release, film reviewers praised Harrison and Tierney's performances.
-The Ghost and Mrs. Muir was nominated for an Academy Award for Best Cinematography (Black and White).
+The Ghost and Mrs. Muir was nominated for the Academy Award for Best Cinematography (Black and White).
 Mankiewicz reteamed with Harrison in Escape (1948), a story about a convict who escapes a Dartmoor prison.
 Filmed in Britain under tax regulations, much of the film was shot on location.

-Producer Sol C. Siegel had acquired the screen rights to the 1946 novel A Letter to Five Wives, which first appeared as a short story published in Cosmopolitan magazine.
-Siegel had intended for Ernest Lubitsch to direct, and tapped Vera Caspary to write a script adaptation.
+Producer Sol C. Siegel had acquired the screen rights to the 1946 novel A Letter to Five Wives, which first appeared as a short story in Cosmopolitan magazine.
+Siegel had intended for Ernest Lubitsch to direct, and hired Vera Caspary to write a script adaptation.
 Mankiewicz remembered, "I read [Caspary's script] and knew I had looked upon the Promised Land.
 I wrote the screenplay about four wives; Zanuck, in an almost bloodless operation, excised one, so we ended with A Letter to Three Wives."
-Set in an affluent, postwar American suburb, three wives—Jeanne Crain, Linda Darnell, and Ann Sothern—reflect on their marriages as each considers which of their husband has eloped with Addie Ross, voiced by Celeste Holm.
-The film premiered at the Radio City Music Hall, and was lauded by critics and audiences for the performances of the cast.
+Set in an affluent, postwar American suburb, three wives—Jeanne Crain, Linda Darnell, and Ann Sothern—reflect on their marriages as each considers which of their husbands has eloped with Addie Ross, voiced by Celeste Holm.
+The film premiered at the Radio City Music Hall and was lauded by critics and audiences for the performances of the cast.
 At the 22nd Academy Awards, in 1950, Mankiewicz was bestowed two Academy Awards for Best Director and Best Adapted Screenplay.

 In May 1949, Mankiewicz was the first recipient of the Screen Directors Guild (SDG)'s Award for Outstanding Directorial Achievement.
 A year later, he was elected as the president for the Screen Directors Guild.
-A proponent for the Hollywood blacklist, Cecil B. DeMille proposed guild members should take an anticommunist loyalty oath.
+Cecil B. DeMille, a proponent for the Hollywood blacklist, proposed that guild members should take an anticommunist loyalty oath.
 In August 1950, the board approved the measure, while Mankiewicz was vacationing overseas after filming All About Eve.
 When Mankiewicz returned, he was shocked DeMille had gone behind his back.
 "It seems to me that kind of thing only happens in Moscow," to which DeMille replied, "Well, maybe we need a little of that here."
-On October 12, DeMille convened a general board meeting, requesting 25 signatures to recall Mankiewicz as guild president.
+On October 12, DeMille convened a general board meeting where he requested 25 signatures to recall Mankiewicz as the guild president.
 Mankiewicz's supporters included John Huston, William Wyler, and Billy Wilder.
-Over the night, at the Beverly Hills Hotel, Mankiewicz survived the recall election but retained the loyalty oath.
+Throughout the night, at the Beverly Hills Hotel, Mankiewicz survived the recall election but retained the loyalty oath.